Skip to main content

 1. Renewal denied by your current lender

-One good reason to stick with your current lender is that it doesn’t need to re-qualify you (for example, determine your debt service ratios.
-Typically, as long as you’ve made all your mortgage payments throughout your term, there’s no reason your current lender would deny your mortgage renewal application.
+One good reason to stick with your current lender is that they usually don’t require a full requalification process, such as determining your debt service ratios.
+In most cases, as long as you’ve made all your payments on time, there’s no immediate reason your current lender would deny your mortgage renewal.

 Also read: Renewing your mortgage in 2024?
 Here’s what to expect